mocksonline/EntityOutliner_novy/README.md

 # Entity Outliner
 Entity Outliner is a clientside mod that allows you to select entity types to outline, making them visible through obstructions at any distance.
+Now support Minecraft 1.21.4 with fabric.

 Forked From https://github.com/adamviola/EntityOutliner (Sorry, I'm bad at using github)